 What Does Neuroplasticity Have to Do with Life Coaching?

-Quite a lot, actually.
+Quite a lot.
 Considered groundbreaking in the field of neuroscience, the popularity of neuroplasticity in life coaching is gaining traction.
-As described at www.coaching-online.org, coaching can help you grow as a person and achieve goals you once thought unattainable.
-This is achieved in part by helping individuals discover why and how they can make real positive changes to their lives.
-Obviously, most life coaches are not versed in the science surrounding neuroplasticity, and they don’t need to be, but their work is connected to it in some way, including:
+As described at www.coaching-online.org, coaching can help you grow and achieve goals you once thought unattainable.
+This is achieved partly by helping individuals discover why and how they can positively change their lives.
+Most life coaches are not versed in the science surrounding neuroplasticity, and they don’t need to be, but their work is connected to it in some way, including:

 Rewiring your Brain to Change the Way you Think